 Sources: CrimeGrade.org (crime); FEMA Flood Map Service Center (flood); CAL FIRE FHSZ viewer (fire); USGS earthquake hazards (earthquake); GreatSchools + Niche (school ratings).

 Price bands as of 2026: West Dublin single-family homes typically run $1.2M to $1.8M depending on lot, condition, and street; East Dublin master-planned single-family runs $1.5M to $2.5M depending on tract, sub-association, and lot size; hilltop estate inventory pushes past $2M and reaches $3M plus on view lots; condos and townhomes across the city run roughly $700K to $1M.
-Pleasanton to the south typically sits 10 to 25 percent higher per square foot in comparable single-family stock; San Ramon to the north sits at parity to a modest premium depending on attendance boundary; Livermore to the east sits 10 to 20 percent lower per square foot in comparable single-family stock.
+Pleasanton to the south, San Ramon to the north, and Livermore to the east each price differently per square foot in comparable single-family stock, so weigh current per-tract comps for the specific target rather than a city-wide rule of thumb.
 Those are the practical anchors when you decide where to bid inside the Tri-Valley.

 Inspection patterns in Dublin cluster sharply by era of construction.
 The honest list of things that come up often: